Skip to content

 The analyzer doubles as a GitHub Action that reviews every pull request for index recommendations.
 It captures the queries your test suite runs against a real PostgreSQL database, analyzes them against your schema, and posts a comment on the PR with its findings.

-This works with any language, ORM, or query builder — the analyzer reads PostgreSQL’s auto_explain logs, so it sees every query regardless of how it was generated.
+This works with any language, ORM, or query builder — the analyzer sees every query regardless of how it was generated.

-1. Your CI pipeline starts PostgreSQL with auto_explain logging enabled.
+1. Your CI pipeline starts PostgreSQL with pg_stat_statements enabled.

 2. Your migrations and seed scripts set up the schema and seed data.